spree/spree-guides/content/integration/message_basics.md

 $$$

 ***
-Endpoints should never push Messages, since they are intended to be a passive consumer of Messages.
-Instead, they should be polled via a Message sent from the Hub, so that they can return the necessary information.
+Endpoints should never push messages, since they are intended to be a passive consumer of messages.
+Instead, they should be polled via a message sent from the hub, so that they can return the necessary information.
 ***

 ## Service Requests

-Integration Endpoints expose various [services](terminology#services) to the Hub.
-The Hub is configured with a series of [mappings](terminology#mappings), which tell it how it route a specific Message to a particular Service offered by an Endpoint.
+Integration endpoints expose various [services](terminology#services) to the hub.
+The Spree Commerce hub is configured with a series of [mappings](terminology#mappings), which tell it how it route a specific message to a particular service offered by an endpoint.

 ***
-See the [Mapping Guide](mapping_basics) for more information on how Messages are mapped to Endpoints.
+See the [mapping guide](mapping_basics) for more information on how messages are mapped to endpoints.
 ***

-Passing a Message to a particular Endpoint Service is also referred to as making a [service request](terminology#service_request).
-Service Requests are always made use the `HTTP POST` method and the Messages they pass are required to be in a JSON format.
+Passing a message to a particular endpoint eervice is also referred to as making a [service request](terminology#service_request).
+Service requests are always made use the `HTTP POST` method and the messages they pass are required to be in a JSON format.
 Now let's take a look at some aspects of message delivery.

 ***
 Integrations can be written in any language (not just Ruby).
-All that is required is that your Endpoint be able to respond to `HTTP POST` requests, and that your Service methods be capable of reading a JSON-formatted form parameter.
+All that is required is that your endpoint be able to respond to `HTTP POST` requests, and that your service methods be capable of reading a JSON-formatted form parameter.
 ***

 ## Message Delivery

-Messages routed through the Hub are guaranteed to be delivered to their intended endpoints.
+Messages routed through the hub are guaranteed to be delivered to their intended endpoints.
 When attempting to deliver a message to a service (i.e. making a service request), one of three things can happen.

 ### Successful Delivery